 Scarman lecture 2015

 We are delighted that Sir Geoffrey Palmer KCMG AC QC has agreed to deliver the Scarman lecture in 2015.

 Sir Geoffrey, former Prime Minister, Minister of Justice and Attorney General of New Zealand, was President of the Law Commission of New Zealand from 2005 to 2010.
 He is a Distinguished Fellow of the Victoria University of Wellington Law School.

-His lecture, "The Law Reform Enterprise: evaluating the past and charting the future", will be given at Middle Temple Hall on Tuesday 24 March at 6.00pm (tickets will be available via this website in autumn 2014).
+His lecture, "The Law Reform Enterprise: evaluating the past and charting the future", will be given at Middle Temple Hall on Tuesday 24 March at 6.00pm.

 Previous Scarman lectures